 The Cannonball Path connects neighborhoods with parks, schools, major conservancy areas as well as retail, commercial and employment centers.
 It also connects to the Capital City Trail, Southwest Path, Military Ridge Trail and Badger State Trail, making it a key component of the regional network of paths for recreation as well as transportation.

-The construction contract includes substantial length of new watermain, not directly related to the path but intended to increase reliability for this portion of the City.
+The construction contract includes substantial length of sanitary sewer, not directly related to the path but intended to increase reliability for this portion of the City.

 Total length of path is 3500 feet from the north end of the Cannonball Path Phase 5 connection at Fish Hatchery Road to the Wingra Creek Path.
 This project includes installing a new bridge west of the existing pedestrian bridge over Wingra Creek near South Street.
 The existing bridge will remain to provide a pedestrian connection opposite South Street while the new bridge will be wider and improved for bicycle and pedestrian traffic using the Cannonball Path.

 Project construction is currently scheduled for 2020.